j-salguero/Demultiplex/Assignment-the-first/Answers.md

-    -Read the sequence line of the nth record for all 4 files -Create set of 24 known indexes (forward/given) -Create 3 counters to keep track of number of reads going into each file: matched, unmatched, unknown -Collect all 4 lines of the record into 4 temporary arrays of size 4 (will save each line as a position in the array) -For each record:
+    -Read the sequence line of the nth record for all 4 files -Create set of 24 known indexes (forward/given) -Create 3 counters to keep track of number of reads going into each file: matched, unmatched, unknown -Create empty dictionary to keep track of the amount of times each barcode had went to the matched file: barcodes_matched -Collect all 4 lines of the record for each file and place into 4 temporary arrays of size 4 (will save each line as a position in the array)
+    -For each record in the arrays:
+        -Check if any N's in the index 1 or index 2 sequences.
+If either containts an N --> unknown file, increment unknown counter
-        -if any base pair position has Qscore < 30 for either index --> unknown file, increment unknown counter -Check if any N's in the index 1 or index 2.
-If either containts an N --> unknown file, increment unknown counter -Check if index 1 in set:
+        -if any base pair position has Qscore < 30 for either index --> unknown file, increment unknown counter -Check if index 1 in set:
             -if index 1 is not in the set --> unknown file, increment unknown counter -if index 1 in set --> continue filtering